Scheduled Date: Tuesday 24th July, 2018

 Mt.
-El Tucuche with an altitude of 937metres (3072 feet) is the second tallest peak and just 4 metres shorter than the highest mountain El Cerro Del Aripo.
-Of the two ranges, El Tucuche is the preferred choice among enthusiast mainly because of its fantastic sceneries and strategic location, latitude 10.7333 and longitude 61.4166.
-It is recognisable by its two altitudinous peaks, which are visible from miles around.
-Two places to spot its grandeur are from Luengo Village in the Maracas St.Joseph Valley and Rincon Village on the North Coast Road.
+El Tucuche with an altitude of 937metres (3072 feet) is the second tallest peak and just 4 metres shorter than El Cerro Del Aripo.
+Of the two ranges, El Tucuche is the preferred choice for enthusiast mainly because of its fantastic sceneries and geological location, latitude 10.7333 and longitude 61.4166.
+Tucuche two altitudinous peaks are visible from miles around and perfect places to see its grandeur are from Luengo Village in the Maracas St.Joseph Valley and Rincon Village on the North Coast Road.
 The climb to the summit is always a memorable and breath-taking experience.
 Some do it for the pleasure of adventure, accomplishment and to improve one’s fitness.

-Tucuche is an Amerindian word that refers to the hummingbird, and thirteen species of hummingbirds live around the slopes and in the valley.
-Some common names frequently found are the Copper-rumped, Black -throated mango, Tufted- coquette, White – chested Emerald, White Neck Jacobin, Blue Chinned Saphire, Long-billed star throat, Ruby Topaz, Brown Violetear, little hermit, green hermit and Rufous-breasted Hermit.
-A familiar place for an educational tour of the hummingbird is at Yerettes in the Maracas St Joseph Valley.
-Also found on El Tucuche is the Golden Tree Frog (Phyllodytes Auratus) who lives inside the water brackets of the giant bromeliad plant at elevations over 700 metres.
-This frog is endemic to Trinidad but its survival threatened by forest destruction and man’s intervention.
+Tucuche is an Amerindian word that refers to the hummingbird and living on the mountain slopes are several species.
+Some familiar names are the copper-rumped, Black-throated Mango, white-tailed sabrewing, tufted-coquette, white-chested emerald and Rufous-breasted Hermit.
+Also found on El Tucuche is the Golden Tree Frog (Phyllodytes Auratus) which lives inside the water brackets of the giant bromeliad plant at elevations above 800 metres.
+The frog is endemic to Trinidad and its survival threatened by forest destruction and man’s intervention.

-On the return, one can divert from the main track and visit the Morang Pools for a refreshing dip.
+On the downhill return, there is the option to divert off the main path and visit the Morang Pools for a refreshing dip.
 This route passes through abandon cocoa and tonka bean estate, and the pools are the primary source of the Maracas St Joseph River.

-On Saturday 14th January 2017, Fitness Walkers explore the summit of Mt El Tucuche with a return visit to the Morang Pools.
+On Saturday 28th July 2018, Fitness Walkers explore the summit of Mt El Tucuche with a return visit to the Morang Pools.

 Assembly: 7.00am at Eastern Main Rd and Abercromby St. (next to St. Joseph Mosque)